xhackerustc/uc-rv32ima/README.md

     - 64B cacheline

 ## Difference from [tvlad1234's pico-rv32ima](https://github.com/tvlad1234/pico-rv32ima)
-- esp32c3 VS rp2040, although rp2040 will be supported either in uc-rv32ima
+- esp32c3 VS rp2040, although rp2040 will be supported too in uc-rv32ima
 - only one 8MB SPI PSRAM is needed
 - a simple cache mechanism is implemented
 - no need sdcard